 In this Part, unless the contrary intention appears —

-“accredited body” means a person accredited under regulation 23C;
+accredited body means a person accredited under regulation 23C;

-“authorised function” means a function that an accredited body is authorised to perform under regulation 23J;
+authorised function means a function that an accredited body is authorised to perform under regulation 23J;

-“principal officer”, in relation to an accredited body, includes a person who is acting in the office of principal officer of the body.
+principal officer, in relation to an accredited body, includes a person who is acting in the office of principal officer of the body.

 [Regulation 23A inserted in Gazette 3 Sep 1999 p.
 4298-9.]